wnameless/aws-price-list-api/README.md

   }
 }
 ```
-## SavingsPlanIndex <- the entrypoint of all AWS savinsplan
+## SavingsPlanIndex <- the entrypoint of all AWS savingsplan
 ```java
 // Get the SavingsPlanIndex which contains all SavingsPlan of AWS SavingsPlanIndex savingsPlanIndex = SavingsPlanIndex.get();